airmick/Food-Maker/README.md

 <image src="https://user-images.githubusercontent.com/32387739/147839041-a221288f-7e18-447d-a751-6cb93a86c6f0.jpg" width=25% height=25%>

 ```
-3. dessert
+2. cockail
 ```
-For this category there is a list of all dessert available in, and the user can scroll to find the desir dessert recipe the user want to make and after that just on click and open the screen that display all the details about that food(recipe)
+For this category there is a list of all cocktails available in, and the user can scroll to find the desir dessert recipe the user want to make and after that just on click and open the screen that display all the details about that food(recipe)